 Description - This can be a name for the sensor or where the sensor is located.
 This field is text only and can have up to 16 alphanumeric characters.
-This description will appear wherever Reading 1, 2 or 3 is displayed on the web server.
+This description will appear wherever Reading 1 or 2 is displayed on the web server.

 Unit - This would be the units of measurement for that particular sensor.
-Examples are % for humidity, F and C for temperature and dewpoint.
+Examples are hPa, inHg, or mmHg for barometric pressure; F and C for temperature.

 Once the unit of temperature is selected, either C or F, it will be a global change through out the web server, as well as on the LCD display.

 If you use the front C/F buttons to change the unit of temperature it will have no affect on the web pages.

-Figure 4.17a Configuration Menu: Sensors
+Figure 4.17 Configuration Menu: Sensors